Teen Room at Central Library, Copley Square

 - Anime DVDs

-- 10 computers with internet access and programs such as Microsoft Word, Excel, Powerpoint, and Publisher (valid library card required)
+- There are 10 computers with internet access and programs such as Microsoft Word, Excel, Powerpoint, and Publisher.
+Teens get one hour per day and a valid library card is required.

 Saving and Printing:

 - You need a green print card to pay for printing.
-Print cards are $1.00 and are available from machines on the first and second floors of the library.
+Print cards cost $1.00 and are available from machines in the Tech Central area on the first floor of the library.
 (Read more about computers at the BPL)

 - Black and white printing and photocopying costs 15 cents per page.